 If you’re using Wi-Fi, the owner of the network can check your activity on the internet through the router’s admin panel.
 Also, the sites you visit can track your behavior and recognize your browsing patterns and user ID through Google Analytics.

 Incognito mode and the Google scandal

-Does Google track you in Incognito?
+Does Google track you in Incognito mode?

-Is iPhone private browsing actually private?
+Is private browsing on iPhone possible?

-What happened to private browsing on iPhone?
+What happened to Private Browsing on iPhone?

 Apple updated Safari’s software and its design.
 The private option is there — open it, hold the “Tabs” icon on the right of the Safari address bar, and choose “New Private Tab.”

 However, after the update, you have to go to “Screen Time” and “Content & Privacy Restrictions” to restrict access to content.